CIDgravity/cidg-docs/content/en/storage-providers/manage/pricing-models/index.md

 #### 1. Define a name

-For a more granular understanding of the pricing model intricacies, you have the ability to explicitly designate the desired name.
+For a more granular understanding of the pricing model, you have to set the desired name.
 As an illustration, you can specify a name such as `All 16 GiB verified deals at 0`

 ![Set the pricing model name and the fallback behavior](set-name-and-fallback.png)

 #### 2. Define the fallback behavior

-In the event that the rules of the specified pricing model fail to align with the incoming deal, there exists the capability to automatically enforce the default model.
+If the rules of the pricing model fail to align with the incoming deal, there exists the capability to automatically use the default model.

 {{< alert icon="warning" >}}
-In the scenario where this option is deactivated, the deal undergoes direct rejection subsequent to the evaluation of the associated pricing model.
+In the scenario where this option is deactivated, the deal undergoes direct rejection when this pricing model has been applied.
-Conversely, with the option enabled, the default model is invoked to facilitate the decision-making process.
+With this option enabled, the default model is invoked to facilitate the decision-making process.
 {{< /alert >}}

 #### 3. Create the rules

-For a model to achieve completeness, it necessitates the incorporation of one or more rules designed to be applicable to incoming proposals.
+For a model to achieve completeness, you need to create one or more rules designed to be applicable to incoming proposals.

 {{< alert icon="warning" >}}
-The sequential traversal of all rules occurs from top to bottom, and careful attention should be paid to their respective order.
+The rules will be applied from top to bottom, so careful attention should be paid to their respective order.
 {{< /alert >}}

-In the rule creation process, multiple elements are at your disposal, and their collective evaluation determines whether the rule is a match :
+In the rule creation process, multiple elements can be use, and their collective evaluation determines whether the rule is a match :

 - **Type**: Enables filtering based on the allowed values in the TransferType field.
 - **Verified**: Specifies whether this rule accepts verified, unverified, or both types of deals.